Yuliang-Liu/Box_Discretization_Network/README.md

 # Getting Started

-An easy guide for training.
+a basic guide for training.

 ## Install anaconda